 - Nearby accommodation

 How to book your campsite

-For bookings outside of the summer school holiday period, you can book your campsite instantly online.
+For bookings outside the summer school holiday period, you can book your campsite instantly online.

-Bookings are essential and may be made up to four months in advance.
-They are not transferable and sites cannot be sublet.
+Bookings are essential and can be made up to four months in advance.
+They are not transferable and sites can not be sublet.

-This is an automated first come, first served system.
-We encourage people to book as early as possible to avoid disappointment.
+Campsites are automatically allocated using a first come, first served system.
+We encourage you to book as early as possible to avoid disappointment.

 Summer school holidays camping ballot

 To manage the high demand for campsites over the peak summer period, we conduct a ballot for campsite bookings at Green Patch and Bristol Point.